shixm-cloud/ENVR3002/Lab7.md

 With data (temperature, pressure, and mixing ratio) given in Problem 2, please calculate _relative humidity (RH)_ for the 24 hours.
 In your written explanation, please explain
 * _the definition of RH and how you calculated it from the data given here_, and
-* _why RH exhibit strong diurnal variability while dew point temperature is constant throughout the day_
+* _why RH exhibit strong diurnal variability while dew point temperature is constant throughout the day._